Hematopoietic cell surface markers (CD34 and more)

 What do CD markers mean?

-Different white blood cell types, like B cells, T cells, and monocytes, express distinct combinations of CD markers.
+Different blood cell types, like B cells, T cells, and monocytes, express distinct combinations of CD markers for example HSCs are CD34+CD38-.
 This unique “fingerprint” allows scientists to distinguish different cell types and understand their roles in the immune system.

 Abnormal expression of specific CD markers can be indicative of various health conditions, including: